Irene (play): Play

-Johnson's main source for the story of Irene was Richard Knolles's Generall Historie of the Turkes (1603), although he also made some use of George Sandys's Relation of a Journey...containing a Description of the Turkish Empire (1615), Herbelot's Bibliothèque Orientale (1697) and Humphrey Prideaux's Life of Mahomet (1697).
+Johnson's main source for the story of Irene was Richard Knolles's Generall Historie of the Turkes (1603), although he also made some use of George Sandys's Relation of a Journey...containing a Description of the Turkish Empire (1615), Herbelot's Bibliothèque orientale (1697) and Humphrey Prideaux's Life of Mahomet (1697).

 In Knolles's work, the Sultan Mahomet conquers Constantinople in 1453 and captures a Greek Christian named Irene.
-He decides to take her as his mistress, and while pursuing her romantically he ignores his duties as a monarch.
-Soon, the kingdom is falling apart from neglect and the subjects begin to riot, so Mahomet kills Irene to prove his dedication to his people.
+He decides to take her as his mistress, and while pursuing her romantically, he ignores his duties as a monarch.
+Soon, the kingdom is falling apart from neglect and the subjects begin to riot.
+Mahomet kills Irene to prove his dedication to his people.

 Johnson alters the story to emphasise the theme of Irene's temptation.
 His Mahomet offers Irene a deal: if she becomes a Muslim, he will preserve her life and give her power at his court.IRENE:

 Forbear — O do not urge me to my ruin!